owncloud/ocis-hello/docs/settings.md

 - The `Extension` and `BundleKey` inside the `Identifier` are required and have to be alphanumeric (`-` and `_` are allowed as well).
 The `Identifier` has to stay stable - if you change it, existing settings will not be migrated to the new identifier.
-- The `DisplayName` is required but contain any UTF8 character.
+- The `DisplayName` is required and may contain any UTF8 character.
 It will be shown in the settings user frontend in a generated form, so please try to be descriptive.
 You can change the `DisplayName` at any time.
 - `Settings` is the list of settings you want to make available with this settings bundle.
 In this example, there is only one setting defined - a string setting for the phrase our greeter uses in the response.
 You can explore